Malwood Sawmills

 As per the Ontario Building Code: “Ungraded lumber may be used for wood posts, joists, rafters, lintels, beams and wall studs in a farm building of low human occupancy of not more than one story in building height.”

-Lumber for trim, flooring, paneling are not required to be graded.
+Lumber for trim, flooring, wall coverings are not required to be graded.

 The National Lumber Grades Authority (NLGA) is the organization responsible for the establishment, issuance, publication, amendment and interpretation of Canadian lumber grading rules and standards.
 NLGA is the only recognized rules writing body for lumber grades and standards in Canada.
 For more information, visit http://nlga.org/en/